 Day 1: Arrival in Quito.
-After arrival in Ecuador’s capital, a World Cultural Heritage Site, you will be transferred to a wonderful downtown hotel with excellent views overlooking Quito, and see firsthand how this urban center sits right in the very heart of the picturesque Andes Mountains.
-One night will be spent in Quito.
+After arrival in Ecuador’s capital, a World Cultural Heritage Site, you will be transferred to an excellent hotel in the city.

 Day 2: Quito to Tandayapa Bird Lodge.
 In the morning we shall head west, out of the dry semi-arid Intermontane valley, where Quito is located, and drop down into the verdant cloudforest of the Andes, on the western slope of the mountains.
 Our location for the remainder of the day, and the next 4 nights, is the wonderful Tandayapa Bird Lodge, a place where hummingbirds, and hummingbird photography, take center stage.
 The bird feeders here are famous worldwide amongst both avid birders and nature photographers looking for excellent hummingbird photography opportunities, as the place to see and photograph a dizzy variety of hummingbird species.
 For this reason the BBC Natural History department (the ones behind series such as “Planet Earth I” and “Planet Earth II”), have chosen to locate their cameras at Tandayapa Bird Lodge on more than a few occasions to document the extraordinary hummingbird photography there.